 If you are interested in hosting an event yourself for the next festival, taking place 1 – 5 February 2021, then have a read through this page and make sure you come along to one (or all) of our weekly Campfire Sessions.

-We are currently working on an online events calendar, hosted on this website, via which event hosts can upload their events.
-Once this has been created, we will share with you here how to upload your event to the website.
-Until then, we encourage everyone to start sparking ideas for #FSF2021, start connecting with the community and start outlining your Fire Starter 2021 event.
+We have created an online events calendar and an online form via which you can upload your event to the Fire Starter website.
+If you are ready to upload your event, please go here.
+We encourage everyone to start sparking ideas for #FSF2021, start connecting with the community and start outlining your Fire Starter 2021 event.

 Join our weekly Campfires